-The Innovating Streets for People pilot fund (more than $7million) will help councils create more people-friendly spaces in our towns and cities.
+The Innovating Streets for People pilot fund (more than $29 million) will help councils create more people-friendly spaces in our towns and cities.

 Many of us in urban areas want to live in vibrant neighbourhoods, where we easily get to work, and access shops and services.
 We want to feel safe and comfortable moving around, in ways that are good for our health and take care of the planet.